 For example, in early 2019 a family from France entered Costa Rica with measles.
 Four people were sick including two minors.
 It was the first case reported in the country in five years.
 The healthcare system had started a vaccination campaign in October 2018 due to the development of cases in several countries in South America, but it was a family coming from Europe who started the health alert.
 The family was put in isolation, and people that were in contact with them were contacted to give them the vaccine to prevent the disease from spreading.

 Recommended for all unvaccinated people traveling to or working in countries with an intermediate or high level of hepatitis A virus infection where exposure might occur through food or water.
 Cases of travel-related hepatitis A can also occur in travelers to developing countries with “standard” tourist itineraries, accommodations, and food consumption behaviors.

 Costa Rica still deals with cases of Hepatitis A every year, but not in significant numbers.
 Besides the vaccine, it is essential that you choose wisely where you eat (something that we can help you with).
 It’s also recommended to be very diligent in washing your hands before eating and after using the bathroom.

 Hepatitis B Vaccine

-Recommended for all unvaccinated people traveling to Costa Rica, especially if visiting smaller cities, villages, or rural areas where exposure might occur through food or water.
+Recommended by the US Center for Disease Control and Prevention for all unvaccinated people traveling to Costa Rica, especially if visiting smaller cities, villages, or rural areas where exposure might occur through food or water.

-If you will be visiting an area of Costa Rica with malaria (Limon Providence), you will need to discuss with your doctor the best ways for you to avoid getting sick with malaria.
+The risk of Malaria in Costa Rica is very low, but if you will be visiting Matina Canton in Limón Province, Sarapiquí Canton in Heredia Province, and Pital District in San Carlos Canton in Alajuela Province, you will need to discuss with your doctor the best ways for you to avoid getting sick with malaria.
 Ways to prevent malaria include the following: